Immigration Information for ELI Students

 If you have changed your address, you must report this to the ELI Housing Coordinator within 10 days of moving.
 CGPS must report the most current U.S. address for all international students to the U.S. government.

 Talk to CGPS before you accept any type of employment, even volunteer opportunities

-ELI students are eligible to work for up to 20 hours per week during the session.
+ELI students are eligible to work on campus up to 20 hours per week during the session.
+Off-campus employment is not permitted and would be considered a violation of the F-1 visa requirements.
 Learn more about employment in the Employment section below.